Skip to main content

 Credit earned varies between the two.

-• Internships may be of shorter duration and may or may not be compensated (although compensation is encouraged).
+Always compensated May or may not be compensated (although compensation is encouraged)

 Internship Criteria (According to NACE)